bizley/yii2-migration/README.md

     php yii migration/create table_name1,table_name2,table_name3

-Starting from version 3.4/2.7 creating multiple table migrations at once forces the proper migration order based on the presence of the foreing keys.
-When tables are crossreferenced the additional foreing keys migration is generated at the end of default generation.
+Starting from version 3.4/2.7 creating multiple table migrations at once forces the proper migration order based on the presence of the foreign keys.
+When tables are cross-referenced the additional foreign keys migration is generated at the end of default generation.

 ## Updating migration